 Making a Place Feel Like Home

-It was an interaction with a small boy that made Tim Pascucci, Unity House’s Food & Nutrition Manager, appreciate the challenges and rewards of feeding children: Tim was serving dinner, one of three meals prepared each day at Sojourner Place, Unity House’s shelter for victims of domestic violence.
+It was an interaction with a small boy that made Tim Pascucci, Unity House’s Director of Procurement, appreciate the challenges and rewards of feeding children: Tim was serving dinner, one of three meals prepared each day at Sojourner Place, Unity House’s shelter for victims of domestic violence.
 He noticed one boy was not eating.
-Instead, he was sitting in the dining room with his mom, not enjoying what was on the menu.
-To complicate matters, Tim had a hard time understanding why the boy wasn’t eating since the family was not proficient in English.
+The boy was sitting in the dining room with his mom, not enjoying what was on the menu.
+To complicate matters, Tim had a hard time understanding why the boy wasn’t eating since the family had limited English.
 With help, Tim was able to get to the heart of the matter.
 The boy had never had American food before.
 Only recently arrived in NY from Puerto Rico, the child was not accustomed to what was being served.
 To Tim, this was an easy fix.
 He got a list of ingredients from the child’s mom and invited her in to the kitchen.
 Together, they prepared for the whole house a feast of pernil, arroz, and tostones.
 (Tim can now tell you that’s Spanish for slow-roasted pork, rice, and fried plantains.)
 As he explains, “When that kid got out of school and came in to the dining room for dinner and saw what we had cooked for everyone in the house, he was grinning from ear to ear.”

 As Tim sees it, the work of feeding people addresses an essential need and food is a unifying force at Unity House.
-This is especially true in our dining room, where a hot meal can not only feed a person but provide an opportunity to access other needed services.
+This is especially true of our free, daily lunch: a hot meal can not only feed a person but provide an opportunity to access other needed services.
 Feeding people has always been a service on offer at Unity House.
-Recalling the work of the late Mary Jane Smith, one of the original founders of Unity House, Tim said, “I get such satisifaction in feeding people across our programs.
+Recalling the work of the late Mary Jane Smith, one of the original founders of Unity House, Tim said, “I get such satisfaction in feeding people across our programs.
 In a way, we are carrying on the most important part of the original mission.”